 Traditional Route (Lawyer, negotiation, court)

-When people think of divorce, they generally see one spouse serving the other with divorce papers and then proceeding to court to deal with the finances.
+When people think of divorce, they typically see one spouse serving the other with divorce papers and then proceeding to court to deal with the finances.
 In the traditional option, your appointed solicitor focuses on your interests and negotiates with your ex’s legal representative.
 Outcomes often depend on what the lawyers evaluate would be the likely result of the court process.
 Many cases reach a satisfactory conclusion without going to court via solicitor negotiation.
 However, if an agreement cannot be reached, an application may need to be made.

 Family Mediation